mdalmaruf/Data-Structures/Week5.md

 ## Linked List in Java
 A **Linked List** is a dynamic data structure made up of nodes.
 Each node contains data and a reference (pointer) to the next node.

+### Importance of Linked List
+- Dynamic memory allocation: size can grow/shrink as needed
+- Efficient insertions/deletions: no need to shift elements like arrays
+- Used in real-world scenarios like:
+  - Implementing stacks and queues
+  - Graph representations (adjacency list)
+  - Music playlists, navigation systems, undo/redo functionality
 ### Node Architecture Explained
 A node in a singly linked list contains:
 - `data` → actual value (e.g., 10)